zuozhenggh/learning-library/create-labs/labs/2-labs-git-hub-get-started-install-configure/2-labs-git-hub-get-started-install-configure.md

 2. The repository you cloned is still connected to the remote version (your fork) so that you can push your local changes to the remote to keep them synced when you're online.

 **This concludes this lab.
-Please proceed to the next lab in the Contents menu on the right.**
+Please proceed to the next lab in the Contents menu.**

 ## Want to Learn More?